 3. Choose Skin Care Products Wisely

 What kept your skin happy during summers can make it sad during winters.
 And that’s why you need to change your skin care products accordingly.
 The key to healthy and glowing winter skin is using mild skin care products.
 Choose cleansers that contain moisturizers to avoid stripping your skin of its natural moisture barrier.
-If you have acne or breakouts, use products containing ceramides, hyaluronic acid, hydration serums, and glycerin to help in repairing the moisture barrier of your skin.
+If you have acne or breakouts, use products containing ceramides, hyaluronic acid, hydration serums, and glycerin to help in repairing the moisture barrier of your skin (4).

 4. Protect Your Skin

-5. Do Not Exfoliate Much
+5. Do Not Exfoliate Your Skin A Lot

 6. Don’t Forget The Hands